rekalogika/rekalogika.dev/docs/mapper/02-object.md

 The above example concatenates first name and last name from the source `User` object, transforms it to uppercase, and returns the result.
-Mapper will then assign the result to the `name` property of the `UserDto` object, as specified in the 'property' argument of the `AsPropertyMapper` attribute.
+Mapper will then assign the result to the `name` property of the target `UserDto` object, as specified in the arguments of the `AsPropertyMapper` attribute.

 ### Shorthand Using `AsPropertyMapper` Attached to the Class